Americans with Disabilities Act

 Title I prohibits employers, including counties, cities, towns and other local governments, from discriminating against qualified job applicants and workers who are or who become disabled.
 The law covers all aspects of employment including the application process and hiring, training, compensation, advancement, and any other employment term, condition, or privilege.

-- Enforcement Guidance: Reasonable Accommodation and Undue Hardship Under the Americans With Disabilities Act (ADA) (2002) - How to provide reasonable accommodation to current and potential employees.
+- Enforcement Guidance: Reasonable Accommodation and Undue Hardship under the ADA (2002) – How to provide reasonable accommodation to current and potential employees.

-- Small Employers and Reasonable Accommodation (2017) - A fact sheet setting out information on accommodations in employment.
-Under review but remains in effect.
+- Small Employers and Reasonable Accommodation (1999) – A fact sheet setting out information on accommodations in employment.

-- Questions and Answers: The ADA and Hiring Police Officers (2017) - A five-page publication providing information on ADA requirements for interviewing and hiring police officers
+- Questions and Answers: The ADA and Hiring Police Officers (2020) – FAQs regarding ADA requirements for interviewing and hiring police officers.

 Title II prohibits state and local governments from discriminating against people with disabilities in their programs and activities.
 Title II also sets forth the applicable structural accessibility requirements for public entities.

-- ADA Update: A Primer for State and Local Governments (2015) – A document that addresses nondiscrimination requirements, such as program accessibility, service animals, communicating with people with disabilities, power-driven mobility devices, policies and procedures, and 2010 ADA Standards for Accessible Design to the built environment, including existing buildings, new construction and alterations.
+- ADA Update: A Primer for State and Local Governments (2020) – Addresses nondiscrimination requirements, such as program accessibility, service animals, communicating with people with disabilities, power-driven mobility devices, policies and procedures, and 2010 ADA Standards for Accessible Design to the built environment, including existing buildings, new construction and alterations.

-- Commonly Asked Questions About the Americans with Disabilities Act and Law Enforcement (2006) – A 13-page publication providing information for law enforcement agencies in a simple question and answer format.
-This document remains a good resource.
+- Commonly Asked Questions about the ADA and Law Enforcement (2020) – Provides information for law enforcement agencies in a simple question and answer format.

 - Americans with Disabilities Act Information for Law Enforcement (2008) – Links to information providing assistance on ADA issues to those who serve in law enforcement

-- U.S. Access Board: Guide to the ADA Standards (2015) – The guide provides information on accessible routes, including doors and gates, ramps and curb ramps, elevators and platform lifts.
+- Guide to the ADA Standards – Provides information on accessible routes, including doors and gates, ramps and curb ramps, elevators and platform lifts.
 The guide also includes animations on wheelchair maneuvering, entrances and doors, toilet and bathing facilities, and information on dealing with protruding objects.
 Other topics covered are design requirements for places of public accommodation and for state and local government facilities covered by the ADA.

-- U.S. Access Board: A Summary of Accessibility Guidelines for Play Areas (2007) – Final guidelines providing a comprehensive set of criteria for access to play areas, covering the number of play components required to be accessible, accessible surfacing in play areas, ramp access and transfer system access to elevated structures, and access to soft contained play structures.
+- A Summary of Accessibility Guidelines for Play Areas (2007) – Guidelines providing a comprehensive set of criteria for access to play areas, covering the number of play components required to be accessible, accessible surfacing in play areas, ramp access and transfer system access to elevated structures, and access to soft contained play structures.
 The guidelines address play areas provided at schools, parks, child care facilities (except those based in the operator's home, which are exempt), and other facilities subject to the ADA.
 This continues to be the primary source document on this subject.

 - Federal Transit Administration: Americans with Disabilities Act (2011) – Final rule, links and information concerning the ADA and transit operations